ojilles/jilles.net/_posts/2006-09-16-on-innovation.md

 has the Todo and the person that is willing to execute the Todo can agree a price (and potentially setting up an Escrow service).

-3. A meshup between Google Earth and anything else with a physical location.
+3. A mesh up between Google Earth and anything else with a physical location.

 <a href="http://www.globeassistant.com/">GlobeAssistant </a>is a company
 providing technology to stream locations out of your database into a users